Lorenzo Braccini

 Amphitheatre of Lecce, Puglia, Italy

 Piazza del Duomo is the beating heart of Lecce, surrounded by some of the most important baroque works of the city.
-The Basilica of Santa Croce, with its richly decorated façade, is a real artistic marvel, while the Campanile offers a panoramic view of the city.
-The Cathedral of Lecce and the 'Palazzo del Seminario' complete the magical atmosphere of this square.
+The Basilica of Santa Croce, with its richly decorated facade, is a real artistic marvel, while the Bell Tower offers a panoramic view of the city.
+The Cathedral of Lecce and the Palazzo del Seminario complete the magical atmosphere of this wonderful square.

-Then, take a walk along the picturesque Viale dell'Università which offers a relaxing atmosphere, with centuries-old olive trees, ancient buildings and the baroque facade of the University of Lecce.
+Then take a walk along the picturesque Viale dell'Università which offers a relaxing atmosphere, with centuries-old olive trees, ancient buildings and the baroque facade of the University of Lecce.
 Also 'Porta Napoli' deserves to be visited, it is one of the main entrances to the Old Town.
 The Gate, with its Baroque arch, was built in 1548 to commemorate the entry of Charles V into the city.

 Lucca, Tuscany, Italy

-One of the distinctive features of Lucca are its perfectly preserved medieval walls, which surround the entire historic center.
-Walk and rent a bike to walk the walls: a charming way to explore the city, enjoying breathtaking views and medieval towers that emerge from the urban fabric.
 After you have seen the city from the walls immerse yourself inside by taking a jump in Piazza dell'Anfiteatro and then visit the Cathedral of San Martino.
 Its elaborate façade and sumptuous interior with works of art by artists such as Jacopo della Quercia and Ghirlandaio are not to be missed.
-The Guinigi tower is one of the most emblematic.
+Guinigi Tower is one of the most emblematic.
 It is 45 meters high and what makes it unique are the oaks planted on its top, which create a suspended garden with a panoramic view of the city.

 Finally, if you still have time, we recommend you visit the botanical garden.
 One of the oldest in Italy, dates back to 1820.
 Inside you will find a rich variety of plants and trees from all over the world.